lionleaf/dwitter/README.md

 * `make` (install dependencies and set up database)
 * `make run` runs the server.
 Writing `python manage.py 0.0.0.0:8000` will expose the app if you're working inside a VM with port forwarding.
 * go to http://localhost:8000/admin/sites/, click on the one entry, and change both `domain_name` and `site_name` to localhost:8000.
-* Make sure SITE_ID in settings/local.py has the same ID as the the 'localhost:8000' ID you just entered.
-(Most likely it will)
 * Make sure dweet.localhost:8000/ returns a django error.
 May not work in Firefox.

 ## Other commands